csmc-vaneykjlab/QCeltis/example-dataset/README.md

 8. [Contributions](#contributions)
 9. [Release Notes](#release-notes)

-## Introduction

-### Why is Quality Control Required
-The sources of variability in a proteomics experiment that are addressed by QC can be categorized into two groups: biological and technical.
-Technical variability is derived from sample collection, transportation, storage, preparation, and/or instrument performance.
-Teasing out the cause of outliers in the category of technical variability can be done by evaluating some data parameters which can vary depending on the mass spectrometer, LC column, instrument cleaning, length of proteolytic digestion, and sample cleanup, and can improve downstream analysis.
-This is the aim of the QCPackage.

 ## Installation
 QCP can be installed from the command line using `git` and `pip`.

 First, clone the repository from GitHub:

 git clone https://github.com/vegesnam/QCPackage.git